 Albuquerque Dog Bite Attorney

-Fighting For Dog Bite Victims in New Mexico
+Fighting for Dog Bite Victims in New Mexico

 Man’s best friend—the canine—remains an animal at heart, regardless of how tame or domesticated they seem.
 When pet owners overlook this truth, they put others’ safety at risk by failing to properly control their dogs.
 Even the friendliest dog can attack without warning and inflict severe injuries.

 If you or a loved one suffered a dog bite, you may have the right to seek compensation from the liable owner.
 This can help you recover financially after an injury, instead of draining your personal savings.
+Our team at Michael J. Doyle, Attorney At Law can support you throughout your claim.

 Call (505) 219-2176 to get help from our Albuquerque dog bite attorneys.